MBoemo/DNAscent/docs/source/detect.rst

    >0d64a203-81b5-4b6c-aa2f-67b20969a509 1 48490 53033 rev

 Below these "start of read" lines, each line corresponds to the position of a thymidine in that read.
-There are four tab-separated columns:
+There are three tab-separated columns:

 * the coordinate on the reference,
 * probability that the thymidine is actually EdU,
-* probability that the thymidine is actually BrdU,
+* probability that the thymidine is actually BrdU
-* 6mer on the reference.

 Consider the following examples: